 art, was marvelous, but would have benefited from a firmer hand curating it (or

-perhaps one less personally embedded in his life) and better labelling.
+perhaps one less personally embedded in his life) and better labeling.

 Frequently the viewer was left to deduce what part of Steadman’s career one was